Burley Park railway station: Services

 As of the May 2023 timetable change, there is a half-hourly daytime service southbound towards Leeds and northbound towards Harrogate/Knaresborough/York (dropping to hourly in the evening).
 Due to the number of stops to York it is generally quicker to travel via Leeds when travelling to York, as an express service via Cross Gates and Garforth is then available.

 Intercity services, such as LNER's Azuma pass through the station, but do not call at Burley Park.

 The murder of Deborah Wood

-On 14 January 1996 the body of Deborah Wood was found on a embankment, adjacent to the station, doused in petrol and set alight.
+On 14 January 1996 the body of Deborah Wood was found on an embankment, adjacent to the station, doused in petrol and set alight.
 Police said the case remains under investigation and a forensic review is ongoing.
 Her murder remains unsolved.
 Her case was covered in In the Footsteps of Killers - Series 2: Episode 3 present by Emilia Fox and Dr Graham Hill in which Burley Park station was shown.